 The Remuneration and Nomination Committee is responsible for advising the Board on the composition of the Board and its committees, evaluating potential Board candidates and advising on their suitability, and ensuring appropriate succession plans are in place.
-This Committee currently comprises three independent non-executive directors and the CEO and other directors attend at the invitation of the Committee Chair.
+This Committee is currently comprised of three independent non-executive directors and the CEO and other directors attend at the invitation of the Committee Chair.